melt-umn/melt-artifacts/2020_SLE_AG_Monadification/Instructions.md

-# Monadification of Attribute Grammars - software artifact
+# Monadification of Attribute Grammars - Software Artifact

 To evaluate this software artifact, please see the following documents included in the artifact: